nitinkc/nitinkc.github.io/_posts/2022-01-22-host-personal-site-home.md

 Using DDNS service, you can register this IP address with a Domain Name String.

-# DDNS
+# DNS

-Since it is harder to remember IPO addresses like 67.170.249.191, use DDNS service.
+Since it is harder to remember IP addresses like 67.170.249.191, use DDNS service.
 You can find service providers, both paid and free.
 One free provider is